-- 10. The last date to file dispositive motions shall be MARCH 3, 2011.
-No dispositive motions shall be heard more than 35 days after this deadline, i.e., if any party waits until the last day to file, then the parties must adhere to the 35-day track in order to avoid pressure on the trial date. - 11.
-The FINAL PRETRIAL CONFERENCE shall be at 2:00 P.M. on MAY 2, 2011.
-For the form of submissions for the final pretrial conference and trial, please see paragraph 16 below. - 12.
-A JURY TRIAL shall begin on MAY 16, 2011, at 7:30 A.M., in Courtroom 9, 19th Floor, 450 Golden Gate Avenue, San Francisco, California, 94102.
+- 9. The last date to file dispositive motions shall be APRIL 28, 2011.
+No dispositive motions shall be heard more than 35 days after this deadline, i.e., if any party waits until the last day to file, then the parties must adhere to the 35-day track in order to avoid pressure on the trial date. - 10.
+The FINAL PRETRIAL CONFERENCE shall be at 2:00 P.M. on JUNE 6, 2011.
+For the form of submissions for the final pretrial conference and trial, please see paragraph 15 below. - 11.
+A JURY TRIAL shall begin on JUNE 13, 2011, at 7:30 A.M., in Courtroom 9, 19th Floor, 450 Golden Gate Avenue, San Francisco, California, 94102.
 The trial schedule and time limits shall be set at the final pretrial conference.
 Although almost all trials proceed on the date scheduled, it may be necessary on occasion for a case to trail, meaning the trial may commence a few days or even a few weeks after the date stated above, due to calendar congestion and the need to give priority to criminal trials.
-Counsel and the parties should plan accordingly, including advising witnesses. - 13.
-Counsel may not stipulate around the foregoing dates without Court approval. - 14.
+Counsel and the parties should plan accordingly, including advising witnesses. - 12.
+Counsel may not stipulate around the foregoing dates without Court approval. - 13.
 While the Court encourages the parties to engage in settlement discussions, please do not ask for any extensions on the ground of settlement discussions or on the ground that the parties experienced delays in scheduling settlement conferences, mediation or ENE.
 The parties should proceed to prepare their cases for trial.
-No continuance (even if stipulated) shall be granted on the ground of incomplete preparation without competent and detailed declarations setting forth good cause. - 15.
+No continuance (even if stipulated) shall be granted on the ground of incomplete preparation without competent and detailed declarations setting forth good cause. - 14.
 To avoid any misunderstanding with respect to the final pretrial conference and trial, the Court wishes to emphasize that all filings and appearances must be made on pain of dismissal, default or other sanction unless and until a dismissal fully resolving the case is received.
 It will not be enough to inform the clerk that a settlement in principle has been reached or to lodge a partially executed settlement agreement or to lodge a fully executed agreement (or dismissal) that resolves less than the entire case.
+Where, however, a fully-executed settlement agreement clearly and fully disposing of the entire case is lodged reasonably in advance of the pretrial conference or trial and only a ministerial act remains, the Court will arrange a telephone conference to work out an alternate procedure pending a formal dismissal.